 A female or young male popping in for a visit.
 She (I think) has the black eye ring of Mr. Most-Interesting.
 Perhaps they're related - they live less than 500 feet apart, and young woodrats will disperse that far when venturing out to find/build their first home

 And, she's quite the popular landlady.
-Her house appears to be home to 3 species of Peromyscus mice: californicus, maniculatus and boylii.
-I.e., California, Deer & Brush.
+Her house appears to be home to 3 species of Peromyscus mice: californicus, maniculatus and truei.
+I.e., California, Deer & Pinyon.

 With the lucky ensatina, that makes 4 Neotomaphilic species we've caught to-date.
 A far cry from the numbers that researchers have found.
 There are literally hundreds of documented species of mammals, herps and inverts that co-habitate in woodrat stick houses.
 Here's a taste of the laundry list of live-ins: shrews, rabbits, mice, lizards, frogs, salamanders, snakes, spiders, scorpions, centipedes, millipedes, and every kind of insect, from beetles to butterflies.